Miguel Cabrera Player Props: Tigers vs. Twins

 Miguel Cabrera At The Plate

-- Cabrera has eight doubles, a home run and 13 walks while batting .226.
+- Cabrera is batting .227 with eight doubles, a home run and 13 walks.

-- In seven games this season (20.0%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- Cabrera has driven in a run in seven games this year (19.4%), including two games with multiple runs batted in.

-- He has scored in seven games this year (20.0%), but has had no multi-run games.
+- He has scored in seven of 36 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.